 Erin Carlin is the Program Manager of the Sustainability Minor.
 She earned a B.S. in Environmental Science with a concentration in Environmental Studies and a minor in Philosophy from the University of Scranton.
 During her time at the University of Scranton, she assisted with campus sustainability efforts in the Office of Sustainability and completed her thesis research on climate change rhetoric.
 Prior to her time at GWU, she worked as the Head of Project Development for a startup company focused on reducing carbon dioxide emissions from the cement industry.
 She can be reached at [email protected] or 202-994-1719.

-Colin O’Brien is a Sustainability Specialist with the Office of Sustainability.
+Colin O’Brien is a Sustainability Associate with the Office of Sustainability.
 He manages a variety of Zero Waste initiatives including composting, recycling, textile reuse, and Green Move Out.
 A graduate of the Elliott School, Colin earned a minor in Sustainability along with a B.A. in International Affairs.
 As a student-employee, Colin led the Eco Rep program for two years, organizing dozens of GW students around sustainability issues like reducing water and energy consumption, and significantly expanded student access to composting.
 He can be reached at [email protected].

 Sofie Lindberg interns with the Eco-Reps program, in which she serves as the Director of Programs.
 Sofie is majoring in Human Services & Social Justice and minors in Organizational Sciences.